julelang/manual/src/maintenance/documentation-comments.md

 /*
 This is an internal comment.
 Because written using range comments.
-This part will be ignored from JuleDoc output.
+This part will be ignored from juledoc output.
 */
 // Foo is a type for a magical use case.
 // Just used to make an example.